StaringWhere/One-Dark-Pro-in-MobaXterm/README.md

-# One dark pro in MobaXterm
+# One Dark Pro in MobaXterm

 paste following code to `MobaXterm.ini`